-Financial Performance of the Bank
+3.2.2 Financial Performance of the Bank

-2021 was one of the best years of the Bank in terms of its financial performance.
-Net interest income increased by 11%, amounting to EUR 30.8 million (2020: 26.7 million), resulting primarily from the increase in interest income by 8.6% or EUR 2.5 million, and the decrease in interest expenses by 42.3% or EUR 0.6 million.
-Net interest generated from average interest earning assets was 5.3% or -0.2pp lower than in 2020 reflecting higher competition and slightly lower margins.
+Net interest income rose by 14.4% amounting to EUR 35.2 million (compared to EUR 30.8 million in 2021), resulting primarily from the increase in interest income by 13.2% or EUR 4.1 million and the decrease in interest expenses by 35% or EUR 0.27 million.
+Net interest generated from interest earning assets is 5.6%, up by 0.4 pp compared to 2021, reflecting slightly higher margins despite the growing competition.

-Similarly, net non-interest income (fees and commissions) increased by 47.6% amounting to EUR 8.7 million in 2021 (2020: EUR 5.9 million), consisting primarily from the increase in fees from cards, accounts, e-banking, etc. The growth in non-interest income was driven by the increase in the number of clients and the growth in economic activity of the country.
+Similarly, net non-interest income (fees and commissions) amounted to EUR 9.4 million at 31 December 2022, up 8.1% from 31 December 2021 (EUR 8.7 million), consisting primarily from the increase in fees from cards, accounts, money transfers, e-banking, etc. The growth in non-interest income was driven by growth in overall economic activity including the increase in the number of clients.

-The Bank managed to improve its operational efficiency which is reflected in the decrease of the cost-to-income ratio by 4.8 pp on a year-on-year basis.
-The Bank also recorded a positive jaw effect11 (10.5%) in 2021, as a result of the growth in net banking income by 17.5% which is higher than the 7.0% increase in operating expenses.
+The Bank managed to keep its cost-to-income ratio at 48.5% in 2022, decreasing slightly compared to 2021 (48.6%), thus showing the Bank's continuing efforts to run its processes efficiently.
+The Bank also recorded positive jaw effect of 0.22% in 2022, as a result of the growth in net banking income by 13% which is slightly higher than the 12.8% increase in operating expenses.